 Many people think that hotel rooms are often clean and tidy.
 While it may look like that on the first look, hotel rooms are often not that clean.
 Those who use hotel rooms often know that the hotel staff can’t always clean and prepare the room completely.
-Usually, the rooms are wiped clean and the bedding is washed.
-But, what about the mattress in the bed?
+What about the mattress in the bed?
 These mattresses are left there, and in most cases, they aren’t being cleaned or washed.

-This brings another question – can bed bugs infest a hotel room?
-Unfortunately, bed bugs can infest hotel rooms, especially hotels with three or less stars.
-Hotels are supposed to offer comfort and relaxation to either really exhausted travelers or holiday seekers.
+Can bed bugs infest a hotel room?
+Unfortunately, bed bugs can infest hotel rooms, especially hotels with three or fewer stars.
 It is a common expectation that hotel rooms come clean and invitingly spotless; however, not all guarantee this because of different economic reasons.

 How Common Are Bed Bugs in Hotels?

-The cheaper the hotel is, the higher are the chances of bed bugs infestation.
+The cheaper the hotel is, the higher the chances of bed bug infestation.
 However, every hotel is susceptible to bed bug infestation and it only depends on the hotel staff if bed bugs are going to be dealt with.

 What to Look for When Searching for Bed Bugs?